Lameguy64/PSn00bSDK/doc/installation.md

    **NOTE**: Ninja is used by default to build the SDK.
-If you can't get it to work or don't have it installed, pass `-G "Unix Makefiles"` (or `-G "MSYS Makefiles"` on Windows) to the first command to build using `make` instead.
+If you can't get it to work or don't have it installed, pass `-G "Unix Makefiles"` (or `-G "MinGW Makefiles"` on Windows) to the first command to build using `make` instead.

 6. Install the SDK to the path you chose (add `sudo` or run it from a command prompt with admin privileges if necessary):